freeformflow/Clockwork/README.md

 Any auto-staffing algorithm must be able to respect employee skills, turn-around times, weekly work-hour constraints, and a fair balancing of hours among employees.

 Version 1 - A partially completed app built from JavaScript and PHP using a MySQL database.
+It was designed with a specific business in mind, so it was more limited.

-Version 2 - (Active Development) A newer and better version of the app, which using Ruby on Rails to replace the PHP code.
+Version 2 - (Active Development) A newer and better version of the app that is intended to be useful to more businesses.
+Also, its back-end is built from Ruby on Rails, replacing the PHP codebase.